Merkel backs new EU talks for Turkey but has doubts

 Socialist French President Francois Hollande said last week he was ready to unblock talks on the "chapter" or policy area dealing with help for EU regions.
 His conservative predecessor, Nicolas Sarkozy, strongly opposed Turkey's EU aspirations.

 "I think a long negotiating path lies ahead of us.
-Although I am skeptical, I agreed with the continuation of membership discussions.
+Although I am sceptical, I agreed with the continuation of membership discussions.
 We are engaging in these with an open result," Merkel said.

-"In recent times, negotiations stalled somewhat and I am in favor of opening a new chapter in order to move forward."
+"In recent times, negotiations stalled somewhat and I am in favour of opening a new chapter in order to move forward."

 Turkey's EU accession bid, launched in 2005, all but ground to a halt over an intractable dispute over the divided island of Cyprus, an EU member, and opposition from Paris and Berlin.